Flexware Innovation acquired by Hitachi Global

-Flexware Innovations, Inc., a Fishers-based technology company, was acquired Aug.
+Flexware Innovation, Inc., a Fishers-based technology company, was acquired Aug.
 31 by Hitachi Global, a Japanese manufacturing corporation.

 Flexware Innovation has been a leading manufacturing Systems Integrator since 1996.
 The partnership is expected to help strengthen business for Flexware Innovation, with Hitachi now owning the company.